Cantus

 Franz Xaver Gruber, arr.
 Christopher Harris: Silent Night

 Traditional English, arr.
-TBD: O Come All Ye Faithful
+Christine Donkin: O Come All Ye Faithful (New Commission)

 Kim Andre Arnesen: Even When He Is Silent